Introduction

 Myth 3: More Iron Doesn't Mean Quicker Hair Growth

 More is not always better.
-Excess iron can be damaging to your liver and heart
+Too much of it may also be harmful to your liver and heart.

 Iron and Female Hair Loss